hchenqi/DynamicEditor/README.md

 There are also constructor functions for constructing union and tuple interpreter functions at runtime.

-Basic interpreter functions F1(TF1), F2(TF2), ..., Fm(TFm) where TF1, TF2, ..., TFm are derived from basic types T1, T2, ..., Tn can be kept in a type registry, each with a unique reference.
+Basic interpreter functions F1(TF1), F2(TF2), ..., Fm(TFm) where TF1, TF2, ..., TFm are derived from basic types T1, T2, ..., Tn can be kept in an `interpreter registry`, each with a unique reference.
 Other interpreter functions can be constructed with them by certain constructor functions.
 Multiple interpreter functions can share the same type for the input item but interpret in different ways.

 For example:

-- An item with arbitrary tuple type stores a list of references to interpreter functions in the type registry { rF1, rF2, ..., rFk } along with the payload tuple.
-The interpreter function for this item, the tuple constructor function, reads the list of references and constructs a tuple interpreter function by looking up the corresponding interpreter functions in the type registry R = { rF1 ~ F1(TF1), rF2 ~ F2(TF2), ..., rFm ~ Fm(TFm) }.
+- An item with arbitrary tuple type stores a list of references to interpreter functions in the interpreter registry { rF1, rF2, ..., rFk } along with the payload tuple.
+The interpreter function for this item, the tuple constructor function, reads the list of references and constructs a tuple interpreter function by looking up the corresponding interpreter functions in the interpreter registry R = { rF1 ~ F1(TF1), rF2 ~ F2(TF2), ..., rFm ~ Fm(TFm) }.

   > { { k, rF1, rF2, ..., rFk }, { t1: T1, t2: T2, ..., tk: Tk } }: T, F(T) { R } -> { t1: T1, t2: T2, ..., tk: Tk }: T', F'(T') { F1(T1), F2(T2), ..., Fk(Tk) }

-- Similarly, an item with arbitrary union type stores a list of references to interpreter functions in the type registry along with the payload union.
+- Similarly, an item with arbitrary union type stores a list of references to interpreter functions in the interpreter registry along with the payload union.
 The union constructor function reads the list of references and constructs a union interpreter function.

   > { { k, rF1, rF2, ..., rFk }, { i, payload } }: T, F(T) { R } -> { i, payload }: T', F'(T') { 1 ~ F1(T1), 2 ~ F2(T2), ..., k ~ Fk(Tk) }

-- An item with arbitrary type dynamic length array type stores the reference to the interpreter function for a single sub-item in the type registry and the length of the array along with the payload array.
+- An item with dynamic length array type of an arbitrary type stores the reference to the interpreter function for a single sub-item in the interpreter registry and the length of the array along with the payload array.
 The array constructor function reads the reference and the length and constructs a constant length array interpreter function.

   > { { rF0, l }, t: T'[l] }: T, F(T) { R } -> t: T'[l], F'(T'[l]) { F0(T'), F0(T'), ..., F0(T') }

-Moreover, the constructor functions themselves can be put in the type registry.
+Moreover, constructor functions as interpreter functions themselves can be put in the interpreter registry.
 This allows for interpreting items with any type.

 - An item with any type stores the reference to an interpreter function along with the payload data.
 The any constructor function reads the reference and constructs the interpreter function for the payload.
 This resembles to how an item with union type is interpreted.

   > { rF', payload: T' }: T, F(T) { R } -> payload: T', F'(T')

-The constructed interpreter functions can also be stored in the type registry having their own references.
-They can be stored in the constructed form, or as the construction guide for a fixed constructor function.

-For example:

-- Tuple interpreter function for items with tuple type of sub-types { T1, T2, ..., Tk } can be stored as `{ rFC, { k, rF1, rF2, ..., rFk } }` in the type registry where rFC is the reference to the tuple constructor function FC.

-  > { rF, { t1: T1, t2: T2, ..., tk: Tk } }: T, F'(T) { R, rF ~ { rFC, { k, rF1, rF2, ..., rFk } } } => { { k, rF1, rF2, ..., rFk }, { t1: T1, t2: T2, ..., tk: Tk } }: T', FC(T') { R }

 ### Construction of Item